Osso Bucco: Date Night on a Budget

 Try your local butcher shop or retailer.
 You might be pleasantly surprised.

-Use a beef shank - from an older cow.
+Use a beef shank.
+Instead of veal, use a beef shank from a mature animal.
 Amazon has beef shanks under $7 per pound, but those also involve shipping costs.
 Wild Fork has a package under $8.

 Once you find your veal shanks, remember that the flavor of any Osso Bucco is determined when you brown the shanks.
 So, dry them carefully with paper towels, dust lightly with flour, and heat olive oil until it's shimmering.
 Then, place your veal shank in and let it brown.
 Please don't touch it for at least five minutes.
 Browning a veal shank on all sides should take 10-15 minutes.